MaxwellGBrown/githubio/content/rants/everything-is-mapreduce.md

 ![MapReduce.
 MapReduce everywhere.][mapreduce_everywhere]

-> Product: "It's time to write some asynchronous data processing!
+> **Product**: "It's time to write some data processing!
 We have files that may have records in the tens of thousands, and we need to categorize/label/process/onboard them into our system after submission from an HTTP request!"
 >
-> (naive) Dev: "Uuh, let's just do it in a blocking API request in a single procedural function the size of Texas?"
+> **(naive) Dev**: "Uuh, let's just do it in a blocking API request in a single procedural function the size of Texas?"
 >
-> QA: "Hey, so the processing form doesn't work for any files larger than 500kb..."
+> **QA**: "Hey, so the processing form doesn't work for any files larger than 500kb..."
 >
-> PM: "I'll write a ticket to increase the file size!"
+> **PM**: "I'll write a ticket to increase the file size!"

 It's not the first time I've had to write a system like the above and it likely won't be the last.
 And it won't be the first time that a developer (naively, I feel) suggests taking an incremenetal approach to implementing it first in a blocking API call that just _does everything_.